motozero/my-stripe-bookstore/README.md

 This is a responsive ecommerce web app where Buyers can buy books from a Seller.
 It is built using Node to handle the back end, React to handle the front end, Express to handle the middleware, a Firebase Database and Authentication service for Buyer Sign-Up/Sign-In/Sign-Out and Stripe Buyer Sign-Up, Buyer Purchasing using a Saved Card and Payments.

-I created this app in response to this <a href="https://github.com/mattmitchell6/sa-takehome-project-node">Take Home Project<a/> which was coupled with an email prompt that requested the app support the first 3 user actions listed below.
-I extended it to support user actions 4-7 as well.
+I created this app in response to this <a href="https://github.com/mattmitchell6/sa-takehome-project-node">Take Home Project<a/> which was coupled with an email prompt that requested the app support the first 3 User Actions listed below.
+I extended it to support User Actions 4-7 as well.

 ### User Actions
 1. Select one or more books to purchase.